pmcal/pmcal.github.io/index.md

 title: "Home"
 ---

-Hello there, I am software engineer currently working at **Blue Yonder**.
+Hello there, my name is Pedro Cal and I am software engineer currently working at **Blue Yonder**.

 My background is in theoretical physics.
 I did my PhD at the **University of Amsterdam**, where my research focused on Quantum Chromodynamics - the theory of the strong force - and collider physics.